scaleapi/sail/readme.md

 - Error Handling and retries on every part + Idempotency for Task creation

 We've done our best to abstract the data pipeline nuances and incorporate Scale best practices throughout

+# How to start
+- Python 3.6+ is required to run these scripts.
+- `API_KEY` environment variable must be set.
+- Modify files under `example_schema`.
+- Run the main sail script `API_KEY=live_xxx python sail.py`.
+# Schema
+Runing `sail.py` will create a project with batches and tasks.

+Detailed info on these entitites can be found on Scale Docs:

+- Project: <link to docs>
+- Batch: <link to docs>
+- Task: <link to docs>
+linkear a scale docs

+# Idempotency
+There's a highly recommended, yet optional, field called `unique_id`.
+It will prevent the creation of duplicated tasks.

+It can be set at the task level manually.
+Or, using the flag `generateUniqueId`, all tasks missing the `unique_id` field will generate one in the form of `<project_name>_<batch_name>_<attachment_url>`.

+# Recommended workflow
+1. Run as many times as necessary, using `unique_id` to ensure no duplicated tasks.
+2. After having project, batches and tasks created as desired, run one more time using the `--finalize-batches` flag.
+3. After a batch is finalized, tasks start beeing worked on.
+- Note that new tasks cannot be submitted into a finalized batch.